-The onsen (温泉) are natural volcanic hot springs that are appreciated and help to relax, also bringing numerous health benefits.
-In this article we will talk in detail about these Japanese spas.
+You onsen (温泉) are natural volcanic hot springs that are appreciated and help to relax, also bringing numerous health benefits.
+In this article, we will talk in detail about these Japanese hot springs.

-For those who don't know, Japan is a volcanic country full of natural and artificial hot springs, it is not an exaggeration to say that onsens are the passion of Japan.
+For those who don't know, Japan is a volcanic country full of natural as well as man-made hot springs, it's no exaggeration to say that Onsen are Japan's passion.
 There are thousands of varieties of hot springs in Japan.

-Visiting the bathrooms and hot springs is part of Japanese culture, since childhood, families have frequented this place and enjoy the countless benefits that hot springs offer.
+Visiting the bathhouses and hot springs is part of Japanese culture, since childhood, families frequent this place and enjoy the numerous benefits that hot springs offer.

-In the hot springs people need to bathe naked, which is very uncomfortable for Westerners, but it is something extremely normal among Japanese people.
-The bathrooms are separated by sex, but in the past the hot springs had a mixed bath.
+In the hot springs, people have to bathe naked, causing a lot of discomfort to Westerners, but it is something extremely normal among the Japanese.
+The bathrooms are separated by sex, but in the old days the hot springs had mixed bath.

-Research claims that there are more than 30,000 natural hot springs across Japan.
-More than 3,000 resorts and thousands more spread across mountains and cities.
-If we count the unnatural the numbers go over 100,000.
+Research claims that there are over 30,000 natural hot springs across Japan.
+Being more than 3,000 resorts and thousands more spread across mountains and cities.
+If we count the unnaturals, the numbers go beyond 100,000.

-Visitors usually wear a small towel-apron.
-Some places allow the Japanese to enter the water with a towel.
-Otherwise, the Japanese usually place the folded towel on the head or in the corner of the pool.
+Visitors usually use a small towel-apron.
+Some places allow the Japanese to enter the water with the towel.
+Otherwise the Japanese usually place the folded towel on their head or in the corner of the pool.

-Visitors should wash their bodies and dry themselves before entering hot water.
-The indoor baths provide small benches for visitors to sit and take a shower.
+Visitors must wash and dry off before entering the hot water.
+The indoor baths provide small benches for visitors to sit on and take a shower.

-Many traditional hot springs in Rural Japan have rules that prohibit the use of bath robes, arguing that it makes cleaning more difficult.
-While others allow access to the site wearing a yukata, but rarely will an onsen allow anyone to enter clothes in the waters.
+Many traditional hot springs in Rural Japan have rules prohibiting the use of robes in the bath, arguing that it makes cleaning more difficult.
+While others are allowed to access the site wearing a yukata, rarely will any onsen allow anyone to enter the water with clothes on.

 Young children can accompany a parent during the bath, regardless of gender.
-The girls who accompany the father in the men's bath wear clothes and bikinis.
+The girls who accompany their father to the men's bath wear clothes and bikinis.
 In some hot springs in the mountains, you can even come across mischievous monkeys.

-The hot springs are generally considered a refuge from the stressful, stressful life that the Japanese lead, the springs have a calm and relaxing atmosphere.
-Many hot springs have an image of Mount Fuji on the walls, which according to tradition, encourages calm and meditation.
+The hot springs are generally considered a refuge from the hectic, stressful life that the Japanese lead, the springs have a calm and relaxing atmosphere.
+Many hot springs have an image of Mount Fuji on the walls, which by tradition encourages calm and meditation.

 The waters are generally rich in minerals.
-Mineral water content and PH levels vary widely from one onsen to another.
+Water mineral content and PH levels vary greatly from one onsen to the next.
 The waters can be rich in iron, sodium chloride, sulfur, carbon or radium.

-One of the goals of Japanese hot springs is to cure a disease.
+One of the purposes of Japanese hot springs is to cure some illness.
 There is a type of source for each disease.
-Couples who are trying to get pregnant go to an Onsen.
-Elderly people go to spas to improve circulation or calm joint pain.
+Couples who are trying to get pregnant go on an Onsen.
+Seniors go to the spa to improve circulation or soothe joint pain.

-The waters of the springs are considered hot in the west from 21 degrees, whereas the hot springs in Japan are only classified from 25 degrees.
-Water must have at least 1 of the 19 types of minerals.
+The waters of the springs are considered hot in the west from 21 degrees, while the hot springs in Japan are only classified from 25 degrees.
+The water must have at least 1 of 19 types of minerals.

-The hot springs are one of the ways to connect with nature and people.
+Hot springs are one of the ways to connect with nature and people.
 It is common to talk to strangers.
-Many Japanese people firmly believe that in hot springs you can make friends, have fun with co-workers, couples and family.
+Many Japanese firmly believe that in hot springs you can make friends, have fun with co-workers, couples and family.

-Remembering that each onsen has its rules, there are tags and ways to bathe in thermal water.
+Remembering that each Onsen has its rules, there are labels and ways to bathe in thermal water.

 Rotenburo – outdoor onsen

-Rotenburo they are onsen outdoors and are considered more desirable than the indoor spa.
-Part of an onsen's experience is connecting to nature, something you only find when visiting these remote spas in the mountains.
+rotenburo they are outdoor onsen and are considered more desirable than indoor spas.
+Part of the onsen experience is connecting with nature, something you can only find visiting these remote mountain hot springs.

-Many rotenburo have an excellent view of the mountain, forest or sea.
-In regions of northern Japan the Rotenburo is surrounded by snow.
+Many rotenburo have a great view of the mountain, forest or sea.
+In northern regions of Japan the rotenburo is surrounded by snow.
 Some rotenburo they are pools that arose naturally, without human interference.

-Many Rotenburu-style onsen are built by resorts and hotels.
-The best rotenburo they are constructed of natural materials, they are generally landscaped and maintain privacy for visitors.
+Many rotenburu-style onsen are built by resorts and hotels.
+The best rotenburo are constructed of natural materials, they are generally landscaped and maintain privacy for visitors.

-Some onsen in cities usually reserve a more natural location similar to rotenburo.
-Even in a multi-storey building it is possible to find an onsen where a part of it is exposed to the open air, without any cover.
+Some onsen in cities tend to reserve a more natural spot similar to rotenburo.
+Even in a multi-story building it is possible to find an onsen where a part of it is exposed to the open air, without any covering.

-Private Onsens – Some Hotels and Resorts, offer a private onsen in the rooms, are small bathtubs with artificial or natural thermal waters.
+Private Onsens – Some Hotels and Resorts offer a private onsen in the rooms, they are small bathtubs with artificial or natural thermal water.
 Other onsen also offer private rooms for couples and friends.

 Konyoku onsen – Mixed Bath

-Konyoku are mixed sex onsen, which are found in the countryside.
+Konyoku are mixed-sex onsen that are found in rural areas.
 In some cities like Tokyo, Konyoku are illegal.
-I have already visited a mixed onsen on the mountain, where the pools were closed in small rooms and yukata were used to get from place to place, making it almost impossible to see a naked woman as some wish.
+I've visited a mixed onsen on the mountain, where the pools were enclosed in small rooms and yukata were worn to get from one location to another, making it nearly impossible to see a naked woman as some would like.

-The Konyoku were quite popular in the Edo period, with Western influence this became unusual.
-Although some places allow mixed bathing, a large part of the public in these baths is over 60 years old, probably young people have created shame and do not frequent these mixed places.
+Konyoku were quite popular in the Edo period, with western influence this became uncommon.
+Although some places allow mixed bathing, most of the public at these baths is over 60 years old, probably young people have created shame and do not frequent these mixed places.

-We’ve already written an article talking in detail about mixed baths and where to find them in Japan.
-Mixed baths are called konyokuburo (混浴風呂) and are more organized than you think.
+We have already written an article talking in detail about mixed baths and how to find them in Japan.
+Mixed baths are called konyokuburo (混浴風呂) and are more organized than you might think.

 Sento – Thermal baths in the city

-Sento are similar to onsen, except that their water is heated artificially.
-Sento often uses normal water that does not have the mineral properties of the onsen.
+Sento are similar to onsen, except their water is artificially heated.
+Sento often uses regular water which does not have the mineral properties of the onsen.
 Sento are often found in urban areas.

-In the past, many families did not have a bathtub at home, so it is common for them to go to a small seat.
-Even though most of them today have a hot tub at home, the sento are still very successful in Japan.
+In the past, many families did not have a bathtub at home, so it is common for them to go to a small sento.
+Even though today most people have a hot tub at home, sentos are still very popular in Japan.

-Types of water and bath in the onsen
+Types of water and bathing in the onsen

-Each onsen has its kind of natural water each with its own benefit.
-We've already written an article about it, but let's list a little bit of the types of water that we find in Japanese hot springs:
+Each Onsen has its natural water type, each with its own benefit.
+We already wrote an article about this, but let's list some of the types of water that we find in Japanese hot springs:

-Sulfate – Ryusan sen - This type of onsen is good for healing cuts and bruises, fighting chronic constipation and arteriosclerosis.
+Sulfate – Ryusan Sen – This type of onsen is good for healing cuts and bruises, fighting chronic constipation and atherosclerosis.
 Water also provides moisture to the skin.
-Sodium sulfate helps against high blood pressure, while calcium sulfate helps against rheumatism.
+Sodium sulfate helps with high blood pressure, while calcium sulfate helps with rheumatism.

-Alkaline or sodium bicarbonate saline – Tansan suiso ensen – These thermal waters look thick and you feel a silky smoothness on your skin after taking a shower.
-Alkaline water helps to melt sebum, exfoliates the skin and removes spots.
-This onsen is a favorite among women who want perfect skin.
+Alkaline or sodium bicarbonate saline – Tansan suiso ensen – These hot springs feel thick and you feel a silky smoothness on your skin after showering.
+Alkaline water helps melt sebum, exfoliates the skin and removes blemishes.
+This onsen is a favorite among women who want flawless skin.
 We recommend the hinokamiso, ureshino, kitsuregawa and saksuikan onsen.

-All types of saline water help heal cuts, burns and chronic skin disorders.
-Sources of chloride and sodium bicarbonate are not recommended for people with kidney problems, hypertension, thyroiditis or swelling.
+All types of saline waters help in healing cuts, burns and chronic skin disorders.
+Chloride and sodium bicarbonate sources are not recommended for people with kidney problems, high blood pressure, thyroiditis, or bloating.

-Sulfur – Iousen – (硫黄泉) – Sulfur onsen is found mainly near volcanic waters.
-Its smell is distinct and its color is milky, it is believed that this water can help treat skin disorders and arthritis.
+Sulfur – Iousen – (硫黄泉) – Sulfur onsen are mostly found near volcanic waters.
+Its distinctive smell and milky color is believed to help treat skin disorders and arthritis.
 Sulfur is rich in vitamin B1, B5, H and promotes metabolism and communication between nerve cells.
-Perfect for relieving rashes, itching, eczema, dandruff and warts as well as protecting the body from toxins.
+Perfect for relieving rashes, itching, eczema, dandruff and warts as well as protecting the body against toxins.

-Iron – Gantetsu sen – In these onsen the water is rust colored, can be found in ikaho onsen.
-It helps in the body's ability to retain heat, restores body iron levels, perfect for anemias, rheumatism and menstrual disorders.
+Iron – Gantetsu sen – In these onsen the water is rust colored, it can be found in ikaho onsen.
+It helps the body's ability to retain heat, restores the body's iron levels, perfect for anemia, rheumatism and menstrual disorders.
 It also increases the quality of your blood, prevents stress, fatigue and improves skin tone.
 There are 2 types of water with iron, carbonated and melanterite.
-Do not be alarmed by the brown color of the water, this is a concentration of iron and not dirt.
+Don't be alarmed by the brown color of the water, this is iron concentration and not dirt.

-Hydrogen/ Carbonate - Tansansen (炭酸泉) – The carbonated waters create several fine bubbles that stick to the skin.
-This carbonated water is said to improve blood circulation by up to 5 times that of normal water.
-Blisters also help remove waste from the body and detoxify.
-There is a beauty trend in Japan, where people cleanse their skin with carbonated water.
+Hydrogen/Carbon – Tansansen (炭酸泉) – The carbonated waters create several fine bubbles that stick to the skin.
+It is said that this carbonated water improves blood circulation up to 5 times that of normal water.
+Bubbles also help remove waste from the body and detoxify.
+There is a beauty trend in Japan where people cleanse their skin with carbonated water.

-Radiation – Hoshano sen - Yes, they are rare but there are spas with slightly radioactive waters that are not harmful to health.
-This mildly radioactive water is said to be good for arthritis, and some even claim to kill some tumors.
+Radiation – Hoshano Sen – Yes, they are rare but there are spas with slightly radioactive waters that are not harmful to health.
+This slightly radioactive water is said to be good for arthritis, and some even claim to kill some tumors.
 In addition to improving metabolism, boosting immunity and healing the body's energy.
-Water when inhaled, improves the body's antioxidant function, helps in anti-aging and prevents diseases.
-Just don't give super powers...
+Water, when inhaled, improves the body's antioxidant function, helps in anti-aging and prevents diseases.
+Just not super powers...

 Carbon dioxide – Niisanka-tanso ensen – With about 100 milligrams of carbonic acid per kilogram, the water has a fine foam on the surface.
 They are rare, but they help against cuts, burns, arteriosclerosis and hypertension by expanding blood vessels.